anderson-aristotle/mongodb/README.md

 ### Lab: Delete Ingredients

-Remove Ingredients that have `ml` as their unit of measure.
+Remove ingredients that have `ml` as their unit of measure.

 ## Additional resources